 But if your heart is set on something sleek with the looks to match the Sonos Roam (I get it, that minimalist aesthetic is appealing), then try the UE BOOM 3 ($129 at Amazon).
 It also has an IP67 rating, and it even floats.
 While it is cheaper than the Sonos Roam, it doesn’t sound great, with auditory masking being a problem.
 You may also want to try the UE WONDERBOOM 3 ($85.99 at Amazon), a smaller variant with a cheaper price to match.

 If you want a larger home speaker, we recommend looking into the rest of the Sonos ecosystem.
-A good starter speaker for home use is the Sonos One (Gen 2) for $175 at Sonos.It takes a bit of time and effort to set this speaker up, but once you do, you never have to move it out of the room it is in.
+A good starter speaker for home use is the Sonos One (Gen 2) for $219 at Amazon.It takes a bit of time and effort to set this speaker up, but once you do, you never have to move it out of the room it is in.
 The sound quality is very good and has built-in Amazon Alexa and Google Assistant capabilities.

 Frequently asked questions about the Sonos Roam